stg-tud/apsa/2019/1-Introduction/Introduction.md

 }
 ```

-^ In this case, the first access of args (arg.length in line 3) is guarded by an explicit null check.
-However, the second access isn't!
-Hence, we could detect such code smells using a basic analysis that detects object accesses (e.g., `args.length`) that appear in a guarded context (if (o != null)) and also outside of an explicitly guarded context.
+^ In this case, the first access of `args` (`args.length` in line 3) is guarded by an explicit null check.
+However, the second access (line 5) isn't!
+Hence, we could detect such code smells (here, lack of inner consistency) using a basic analysis that detects object accesses (e.g., `args.length`) that appear in a guarded context (`if (o != null)`) and also outside of an explicitly guarded context.

 ---